 This loss of vision is called amblyopia and, if not treated on time, may become permanent.
 Squint occurs in babies and younger children and should be detected early with the help of paediatric ophthalmology.
 Squint is sometimes congenital.
 It may also occur as a result of refractive errors in the eye.
 Paediatric ophthalmology uses eye examination and routine checkups for the early detection and treatment of squint.

-Along with the above conditions, some other eye problems in children are retinopathy and drooping of upper eyelids.
+Along with the above conditions, some other eye problems in children are retinopathy and drooping of the upper eyelids.
 Blurry vision, clouding of vision, watery eyes and red eyes are some of the common child eye problem symptoms.
-It is important that you recognise these symptoms and seek a paediatric ophthalmologist for the early diagnosis and treatment for these conditions.
+It is important that you recognise these symptoms and seek a paediatric ophthalmologist for the early diagnosis and treatment of these conditions.

 Why Choose Centre for Sight?